Pauloalgelin/patientsh2/README.txt

 Spring boot web application using Spring MVC, Hibernate JPA, Maven, Tomcat and H2.

-Use it to maitain a list of Patients and their exams.
+Use it to maintain a list of patients and their exams.

 (1) Using Patients.war:
   - Download Patients.war